 The UBC Centre for Cardiovascular Innovation – Centre d ’Innovation Cardiovasculaire (CCI-CIC) is a new UBC Academic Research Centre.
 Since its inception 2 years ago, the Centre has grown exponentially.
 There are currently 85 investigators representing all health authorities in BC with over 40 experienced and trained clinical research staff including statisticians, data managers, information technology (IT) professionals, finance/ contract management experts, and clinical research coordinators and managers.
 The Centre is running over 30 national and international high-impact clinical trials, registries, and investigator-initiated studies along with over 70 site-based clinical studies.
 Research studies at CCI-CIC encompass acute coronary syndromes (ACS), interventional and structural cardiology, cardiovascular surgery, arrhythmia and heart failure, cardiovascular disease (CVD) prevention, women’s heart health, adult congenital, cardiology-oncology, and sports cardiology.
 CCI-CIC is also coordinating studies for Urology, Neurology, and Pharmaceutical Sciences.
 Clinical trials range from large scale industry funded RCTs to federal/provincial funded clinical studies.

-The CHU de Québec-Université Laval is the largest Health Care Center in the province of Québec and more than 700 scientists form its research center.
+The CHU de Québec-Université Laval is the largest Health Care Center in the province of Québec and more than 700scientists form its research center.
 The Clinical Trial Unit is based within the Population Health and Optimal Research Practices (SPPOS) Unit of the research center.
-The CTU has 3 trial coordinators, 6 research assistants, 2 program managers, 3 statisticians, 4 data engineers, 2 data scientist, 4 contracts officers, 2 quality assurance HQP, and close to 60 scientists.
-The CTU has expertise in conventional parallel group phase 3 trials and international trials.
-It has expertise in adaptive platform trial design, leads a trial within REMAP-CAP in Canada and developed the new international BRAINapt platform trial in TBI.
+The CTU has expertise in conventional parallel group phase 3trials and international trials.
+It leads a trial within REMAP-CAP in Canada, large international trials in neurocritical care, acute care and trauma.

 The RIMUHC is one of the largest clinical trial units in Canada and comprises 600 researchers, 1300 trainees and 1500 support staff.
 We are closely intertwined with McGill University, the McGill University Health Centre, and the Montreal Children's Hospital.
 The RI-MUHC leads national and international clinical trials that are investigator initiated and/or linked with the private sector, working with patient partners.
 Our scientists provide training and mentoring to a rich cohort of outstanding McGill graduate students.
 The RI-MUHC offers expertise in the areas of clinical trial design, management, training and implementation through the McConnell Centre for Innovative Medicine, which is fully equipped to conduct phase 1, 2 and 3 trials, allowing us to help achieve the collective goals of the ACT consortium.
 The Clinical Innovation Platform, embedded within RI-MUHC, allows us to advance patient care based on clinical trial results.
 We contribute to and lead development of diagnostic and therapeutic strategies and technologies brought to market.
 We have expert trialists in appropriate prescribing, oncology, cardiology, respirology, infectious diseases, pediatric gene therapy, and more.
 Practice-changing randomized controlled trials led by our institute have been published in the NEJM, such as short course TB therapy in adults and children, and studies that established the evidence base for repurposed medications for the treatment of COVID-19.